ryguy2k4/speedruncompanion/README.md

 If you have installed either of those modificatrions, the *Edit Bastion Practice Loadouts* and *Edit Perch Practice Loadouts* buttons will open a text file where you can customize your loadouts.
 I have faith that based on the default loadouts you are smart enough to figure out how to customize it.

 As a complement to Speedrun Companion, I have also created a modified version of [Emma's End Practice Map](https://sites.google.com/view/emma-practice-map/home) which is included in the folder when you download Speedrun Companion.
 They only modification I made was that is automatically resets when the dragon dies.
 It always annoyed me having to click the text in the chat or type /kill.
 This modification is purely in the datapack so you just have to swap out the original datapack with my modified one.
+The name of the datapack is findseed.

 #### SSG Practice Settings
 If you want to used SSG Practice Mode, you must at least fill in *SSG Practice Map 1* with the name of the practice world.
 To avoid issues, make sure that the world file folder name is identical to the display name of the world within Minecraft.
 If you would like to use additional practice maps, check the checkbox above them and provide a world name.